isikmert1/calculator/README.md

-# calculator
+# Calculator App
-This is a calculator app I made for the web.
-HTML/CSS and JS were used in the process to train myself with the fundamentals.
+This is a simple calculator app for the web that I built to practice HTML, CSS, and JavaScript.
+The goal of this project was to strengthen my understanding of web development fundamentals.